WhirligigGirl/Whirligig-World/GameData/000_DuckweedUtils/README.md

 ## FAQ
 * Q. I'm not a planet modder?
 Do I need this?
-* A. You do not need to install it manually yourself, but if you found this in you GameData, it is because a planet pack you have/had needs/needed it and so it was either included with the mod or auto installed through CKAN
+* A. You do not need to install it manually yourself, but if you found this in your GameData, it is because a planet pack you have/had needs/needed it and so it was either included with the mod or auto installed through CKAN

 ## Licensing
 * VertexHeightOblateAdvanced is licensed under the MIT License